 Jack Dempsey won the Heavyweight Championship in 1919, but he hadn't served in World War I. In 1920, a photo was produced showing Dempsey working in a shipyard, which should have ended the controversy right there.
 But someone noticed that he was wearing patent leather shoes in the photo, making some people think the photo was staged to take the curse off him.

 Soon, evidence came to light that he had tried to enlist, but, despite being a very strong man for his size (he'd be classified as a cruiserweight today), the Army had classified him "4-F": "Registrant not acceptable for military service."
 This classification is nearly always applied to a person who fails either the physical or psychological examination upon enlistment or reporting for the draft.

 But some people still weren't satisfied.
-This became especially controversial in 1921, when he defended his title against the Light Heavyweight Champion, Georges Carpentier, a French war hero.
+This became especially controversial in 1921, when he defended his title against the Light Heavyweight Champion, Georges Carpentier, a French pilot who had been awarded the Croix de Guerre and the Médaille Militaire.
 The contrast between the much-decorated Carpentier and the "slacker" Dempsey was staggering.
 Dempsey knocked Carpentier out in the 2nd round.
 It wasn't until Dempsey was "robbed" in the "Long Count" fight of 1927 that he became a near-universal hero.

 What about Babe Ruth?
 He played for the Red Sox all the way through that 1918 World Series.
 Indeed, the war has been credited with moving him from the position of pitcher to right field, because the manpower drain had taken Sox pitchers.
 This made him an everyday player and an everyday hitter, setting him up to become the greatest baseball player who ever lived.
 (Don't you "Say Hey" me: Willie Mays wasn't also a great pitcher.)